 The GNSO Council shall meet either in person or via tele-conference no later than on the twentieth (20th) day of the Rejection Action Petition Period to decide whether or not to accept or reject the Rejection Action Petition(s).
 The decision shall be made by a simple majority vote.

-Any Rejection Action Petition submitted by a Community constituent that has not been certified by the Rejection Action Petition Review Committee as meeting the requirements set forth in Annex D, Section 2.2(c)(i)(A-B) of the ICANN Bylaws shall not be considered by the GNSO Council.
+Any Rejection Action Petition submitted by a GNSO SG/C that has not been certified by the Rejection Action Petition Review Committee as meeting the requirements set forth in Annex D, Section 2.2(c)(i)(A-B) of the ICANN Bylaws shall not be considered by the GNSO Council.

 In its meeting, the GNSO Council shall decide whether to support or reject the Rejection Action Petition(s).